ONLYOFFICE/Kubernetes-Docs/README.md

 #### 1.2.1 Installing ready-made Grafana dashboards

 To install ready-made Grafana dashboards, set the `grafana.enabled` and `grafana.dashboard.enabled` parameters to `true`.
-If ONLYOFFICE Docs is already installed you need to run the `helm upgrade documentserver onlyoffice/docs --set grafana.enabled=true --set grafana.dashboard.enabled=true --no-hooks` command or `helm upgrade documentserver -f ./values.yaml onlyoffice/docs --no-hooks` if the parameters are specified in the [values.yaml](values.yaml) file.
+If ONLYOFFICE Docs is already installed you need to run the `helm upgrade documentserver onlyoffice/docs --set grafana.enabled=true --set grafana.dashboard.enabled=true` command or `helm upgrade documentserver -f ./values.yaml onlyoffice/docs` if the parameters are specified in the [values.yaml](values.yaml) file.
 As a result, ready-made dashboards in the `JSON` format will be downloaded from the Grafana [website](https://grafana.com/grafana/dashboards), the necessary edits will be made to them and configmap will be created from them.
 A dashboard will also be added to visualize metrics coming from the ONLYOFFICE Docs (it is assumed that step [#6](#6-deploy-statsd-exporter) has already been completed).